semap/2014-102MS-Monitoring/README.md

 ## Deploy to the Fez Cobra II Net

+### Refresh the Fez Cobra II

+This step is necessary if you want to delete all existing software except NETMF.

+1. Plug in the Fez Cobra II into the PC via USB.
+1. Run Fez Config on your PC.
+1. Ensure the device is connected to Fez Config.
+1. Choose Advanced > Loader (Tiny Booter) Update > Fez Cobra II
+1. Follow the instructions to wipe the device.

+### Deploy the Softare

 1. Plug the Cobra II into the PC via USB.
 1. Plug the Cobra II into the LAN via Ethernet.
 1. Right click on Algae.WcfCobraTestClient01 > Deploy